 This large girder bridge crosses Sylvan Slough just east of the Government Bridge.

 Currently, the bridge contains five through girder spans and a single deck girder span.
-The deck girder span was replaced in approximately 2014.
+The deck girder span was built well before the through girders, but was replaced in approximately 2014.
 The entire structure sits on concrete substructures.

 While it was built for two tracks, only one is currently in use.
 The unused track has been fenced off.